-- 1) Sufficient slack shall be left at each end of the cable to allow proper cable splicing and termination.
-The minimum slack amount shall be as follows or as indicated in the contract documents: - ITS Handhole, 24 inch by 36 inch by 36 inch 100 feet - ITS Handhole, 48 inch by 30 inch by 36 inch 150 feet - 2) Storage of slack cable in handholes shall be neatly coiled.
-The slack coils shall be bound at a minimum of three points around the coil perimeter. - 3) Secure and support cables at intervals not exceeding 30 inches and not more than 6 inches from cabinets, boxes, fittings, outlets, racks, frames and terminals. - 4) For storage purposes, the minimum bending radius shall not be less than ten times the outside diameter of the cable or as recommended by the manufacturer, whichever is greater.
+- 1) Leave sufficient slack at each end of the cable to allow proper cable splicing and termination.
+The minimum slack amount shall be as follows or as indicated in the contract documents: - ITS Handhole, 24 inch by 36 inch by 36 inch 100 feet - ITS Handhole, 48 inch by 30 inch by 36 inch 150 feet - 2) Neatly coil slack cable in handholes.
+Bind the slack coils at a minimum of three points around the coil perimeter. - 3) Secure and support cables at intervals not exceeding 30 inches and not more than 6 inches from cabinets, boxes, fittings, outlets, racks, frames and terminals. - 4) For storage purposes, the minimum bending radius shall not be less than ten times the outside diameter of the cable or as recommended by the manufacturer, whichever is greater.